rhiannz/pages/_pages/research.md

 ![](/images/ph_cover.png)

 This research project utilizes persistent homology to examine student typing data collected from online proctoring sites and identify trends indicating academic misconduct.
-Topological data analysis is applied to evaluate the algebraic facets of the persistence of holes in a given space and display high dimensional data trends.
+Topological data analysis is applied to evaluate the algebraic facets of the persistence of holes in a given space and display high-dimensional data trends.

 The following report will explain the general background information behind Persistent Homology, the code used to study different typing patterns, and the results we found.